MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/application-class.md

 ---
-title: "App Class"
+title: "Xamarin.Forms App Class"
-description: "Features of the default App class, which can be either C# or XAML" ms.prod: xamarin ms.assetid: 421F8294-1944-46A4-8459-D2BD5AAABC9D ms.technology: xamarin-forms
+description: "This article explains features of the default App class, which includes a property to set to the initial page for the app, and a persistent dictionary for store simple values across lifecycle state changes." ms.prod: xamarin ms.assetid: 421F8294-1944-46A4-8459-D2BD5AAABC9D ms.technology: xamarin-forms